Kirui-Brian/calendar-interview/README.md

 ## 💡 Tips for Success

-- Ensure your database connection is secure and handles errors gracefully (PDO or MySQLi - To handle errors gracefully)
+- Ensure your database connection is secure and handles errors gracefully.
 - Keep your code modular and organized for scalability.
 - Write clear and concise API documentation.
-- Test your API endpoints thoroughly (Postman or Insomnia).
+- Test your API endpoints thoroughly.

 ## 📬 Contact